 These walls are funny.
 First you hate ’em, then you get used to ’em.
 After long enough, you get so you depend on ’em.
 That’s “institutionalized.”

 Try spending 50 years doing the same thing - that’s “institutionalized”.
 Your value, your very definition, is no longer controlled internally.
 Rather, your self-worth becomes tied to an external yard-stick.
-You are defined by the institution in which you have become embeded.
+You are defined by the institution in which you have become embedded.